-At the end of October, beginning of November, Dominica is host to the annual World Creole Music Festival featuring bands from all over the Creole world, from Africa to the Caribbean.
+Beginning on the last Friday in October, Dominica is host to the annual World Creole Music Festival featuring three nights of pulsating music with bands from all over the Creole world, from Africa to the Caribbean.
 Catch the latest sounds from Cuba, Haiti, French West Africa and even Canada.
 If you like island dance music, you’ll want to be here.

 VISAS AND DOCUMENTS

 No visa is required for entry to Dominica, though a valid passport and a return or onward ticket is required.
-Departure tax is US$12 per person.
+Here are the departure taxes per person: